Best App Icon Examples to Inspire You

 Abstract app icons

-In the world of SaaS (software-as-a-service) businesses, it can sometimes be difficult to show with very literal symbols and imagery what an app is all about.
+In the world of SaaS (software-as-a-service) businesses, it can sometimes be difficult to show with very literal symbols what an app is all about.
 That’s where a more abstract approach, using shapes and lines, can be pretty impressive.
 Take a look at some of these best app icons in this style.

-Slack
+6. Slack

-We have to mention this industry giant for several reasons.
 Even though Slack is technically a professional chat app and could easily be represented by a simple speech bubble, the app icon, and company logo take a totally different approach.

 The brilliant idea behind Slack which incidentally made it such a success is that it merges different communication tools and channels in one app.
 The app icon and logo design reflect that through the use of different colors and fluid shapes combined into one entity.

-Substrate
+7. Substrate

-Remember when I said there’s an app for everything?
-Well, this example really proves it!
 Substrate is an app that helps you learn organic chemistry in a fun, engaging way.
 Created with a mobile-first approach, this app is available as an iOS and Android app and designed for learning on the go.

 The modern logo reflects that perfectly, but it also references the topic since the lines might represent chemical bonds.

-Headspace
+8. Headspace

 One of the most basic principles of designing a successful app icon is to keep things simple.
 Well, this app icon example takes this piece of advice to the next level.